Available on Prime, Super Prime, and DSCR

 While there aren’t many specific programs for ITIN mortgage borrowers, some non-profit organizations and local housing authorities may offer assistance or guidance.
 It’s advisable to explore local resources and housing assistance programs.

-The risks include higher interest rates and down payments, which can lead to larger financial commitments.
+The risks of an ITIN mortgage include higher interest rates and down payments, which can lead to larger financial commitments.
 Borrowers should also be aware of their rights and any potential for predatory lending practices.

 Generally, ITIN mortgages can be used to purchase various types of properties, but this can vary by lender.
 It’s important to check with the lender about any restrictions on property types.

-The timeline can vary widely based on the lender, the completeness of the borrower’s documentation, and other factors.
+The timeline of an ITIN mortgage can vary widely based on the lender, the completeness of the borrower’s documentation, and other factors.
 Generally, it might take longer than a conventional mortgage due to additional documentation and verification requirements.